emberian/vscode-rustup/README.md

 ## Known Issues

 If rustup isn't installed, may complain and throw errors.
-Maybe it should offer to install rustup instead?
+Maybe it should offer or explain how to install rustup instead?

-Errors during updating are acknowledged but not logged anywhere helpful.

 Update selection quickpick is ugly and could use some styling instead of using raw ascii.

-`Install All` option has a worse UX than `Choose` bc it doesn't use `withProgress`.